edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

 ### Throughput testing with iperf

-In the previous blog post <a href="https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/" title="Measuring Network Throughput" target="_blank"><em>Measuring Network Throughput</em></a>, I already showcased how to use iperf to measure the TCP throughput between two hosts.
+In the previous blog post [<em>Measuring Network Throughput</em>](https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/), I already showcased how to use iperf to measure the TCP throughput between two hosts.
 The good news: Arista EOS has iperf pre-installed.
 You can therefore use an Arista device to perform network throughput tests for TCP and UDP.

 Let's have a look: If you are not yet in the EOS shell mode, change into it from the priviliged CLI mode: